Jack Coe: Conflict with denomination and controversy

-Coe’s revival messages centered upon healing, and he was adamant about not taking medicines and not visiting doctors.
+Coe's revival messages centered upon healing, and he was adamant about not taking medicines and not visiting doctors.
 In 1953, the Assemblies of God expelled him on the grounds that he was "misleading the public" and "antagonizing Dallas Civil Authorities".
 He was also accused of having an extravagant lifestyle and home.
 Upon hearing that, Coe printed pictures of four large homes owned by some top officials in the Assemblies of God and the smaller homes of himself and three other revivalists.
 Coe also charged that the Assemblies of God were "fighting divine healing".
 Other revivalists soon came into conflict with Pentecostal denominations as well.

 Coe's arrest and case dismissed

 Coe taught and preached fervently on divine healing, claiming to have healed visitors to his revivals.
 In a 1955 revival service in Miami, Florida, Coe told the parents of a three-year-old boy that he had healed their son of polio.
 Coe then told the parents to remove the boy's leg braces.
 However, the boy was not cured, and removing the braces left him in constant pain.
-As a result, Coe was arrested and on February 6, 1956 and was charged with practicing medicine without a license, a felony in the state of Florida.
+As a result, Coe was arrested on February 6, 1956, and was charged with practicing medicine without a license, a felony in the state of Florida.
 A judge dismissed the case on grounds that Florida exempts divine healing from the law.